A Cartan type identity for isoparametric hypersurfaces in symmetric spaces: Abstract

 \section{Abstract}

 In this paper, we obtain a Cartan type identity for curvature-adapted isoparametric hypersurfaces in symmetric spaces of compact type or non-compact type.
 This identity is a generalization of Cartan-D'Atri's identity for curvature-adapted(=amenable) isoparametric hypersurfaces in rank one symmetric spaces.
-In the case where the ambient symmetric space is of compact type, the proof is performed by showing the minimality of a focal submanifold of the hypersurface, where we note that the minimality is shown by investigating the lift of the focal submanifold to a Hilbert space through a Riemannian submersion in the case where the rank of the symmetric space is greater than one.
-In the case where the ambient symmetric space is of non-compact type, the proof is performed by showing the minimality of a focal submanifold of the complexification of the hypersurface, where we note that the minimality is shown by investigating the lift of the focal submanifold to an infinite dimensional anti-Kaehlerian space through an anti-Kaehlerian submersion in the case where the rank of the symmetric space is greater than one.
+Furthermore, by using the Cartan type identity, we show that certain kind of curvature-adapted isoparametric hypersurfaces in a symmetric space of non-compact type are principal orbits of Hermann actions.

 {\bf Keywords}$;\,$ isoparametric hypersurface, principal curvature, focal radius,